TylersApps/Rainy_Bot/README.md

 - `/unsplash <search_term>` returns a random post from unsplash OR a random post from search

+## Setting Up the bot

+### Permissions
+The bot needs the following permissions to function properly:
+- Manage Roles
+- Read Messages/View Channels
+- Send Messages
+- Embed Links
+- Mention Everyone
+- Use External Emojis
+- Move Members

+### What the Bot Does
+When the bot joins a server, it will create the following roles:
+- `@DMs Open`
+- `@DMs Closed`
+- `@Ask to DM`
+- `@He/Him`
+- `@She/Her`
+- `@They/Them`
+- `@Other Pronouns`

+Please do not change the names of these roles as certain functions of the bots will stop working.
+You may change everything else about the roles (color, position, etc.) as long as they are below the `Rainy` role in the roles list and keep the original name.
+If you do change the name, you can always change it back, just keep the capitalization the same as above.

 ## Built With
 - [Nextcord](https://nextcord.readthedocs.io/) - Discord API wrapper
 - [Async PRAW](https://asyncpraw.readthedocs.io/en/stable/code_overview/models/subreddit.html) - Asynchronous Reddit API wrapper